christophjurczyk/MSFS2020_EDEN_Bad_Hersfeld_Scenery/README.md

 # EDEN Bad Hersfeld Johannesberg and surrounding for Microsoft Flight Simulator 2020

 The airfield EDEN - Bad Hersfeld is located on the Johannesberg (N50°50'41" E09°42'26" GPS elevation 932ft (284m)).
 It has a runway with a slope of 3.15%.
-Further information and approach maps can be found here: https://mfc-badhersfeld.de/flugplatz
+Further information and approach charts can be found here: https://mfc-badhersfeld.de/flugplatz

 ![EDEN - Bad Hersfeld](https://raw.githubusercontent.com/christophjurczyk/MSFS2020_EDEN_Bad_Hersfeld_Scenery/master/screenshots/1.jpg)